Search

 Islet cell transplantation is being studied for people with serious, progressive complications from type 1 diabetes.
 It may only be performed as part of a Food and Drug Administration-approved clinical trial.

-Complications Of the Procedure
+Complications of the procedure

 Pancreas transplant surgery carries a risk of significant complications, including: